Boeing F-15EX Eagle II - Sharpening the Bald Eagle's Talons

 Boeing F-15EX Eagle II

 Hello everybody.
-I’d like to re-introduce and suggest the Boeing F-15EX Eagle II for the US Aviation tech tree.
-It is a next-generation air superiority fighter derived from the McDonnell Douglas F-15E Strike Eagle.
-It is a planned replacement for the United States Air Force F-15C/Ds and retains the F-15E’s strike capabilities.
+I’d like to reintroduce and suggest the Boeing F-15EX Eagle II for the US Aviation tech tree in War Thunder.
+As a next-generation air superiority fighter derived from the McDonnell Douglas F-15E Strike Eagle, it serves as the currently planned replacement for the United States Air Force’s aging F-15C/D fleet while retaining the F-15E’s strike capabilities.

 Key Characteristics